 Milna is quiet after sunset but you will be able to enjoy a pleasant dinner, and a drink but nothing is really open very late.
 Perhaps your hotel bar may serve you a late drink, and there is good accommodation available.
 Demand is high so it is worth booking early to avoid disappointment.

-6. Zavala, the coolest area to stay in Hvar
+6. Zavala, where to stay in Hvar for relaxation

-Zavala is another delight on the south coast.
-It remains fairly quiet and certainly not over commercialised.
-Its pebbled beach sits below hills covered with pine trees with the smell from lavender and rosemary fields adding to its appeal.
+Famous for its excellent white wine (bogdanjuša), Zavala is another delight on the south coast.
+It remains fairly quiet and certainly not over-commercialized.
+Its pebbled beach sits below hills covered with pine trees with the hypnotic scents from lavender and rosemary fields adding to its appeal.
 It is definitely a place for tourists wanting to relax.

 Even the journey from Jelsa, the best ferry port for you if you want to stay here, is delightful.
 The road goes through a small village, Pitve, and a long and narrow tunnel which is controlled by traffic lights because it is a single lane and unlit.